 Conscientiousness

 Your level of discipline and responsibility is referred to as conscientiousness.
-You will accept responsibility for your performance rather than place the blame for your actions on your team or outside factors.
+You will accept responsibility for your performance.
+You will not place the blame for your actions on your team or outside factors.
 Conscientious leaders control their emotions, keep their word, and set an example for their team.

 Adaptability

-Adaptability is how well you can deal with sudden changes and stress that comes out of nowhere.
-If you don’t have this trait, you might break under pressure or show a lot of stress, anxiety, and worry when things aren’t clear.
-Your staff will only be scared by such actions.
-So, to be effective, you need to be good at figuring out whether your responses will lead to good or bad results.
+Adaptability is how well you can deal with sudden changes and stress that come out of nowhere.
+If you lack this trait, you can break under pressure.
+You also show a lot of stress, anxiety, and worry when things aren’t clear.
+Such actions will only scare your staff.
+To be effective, you need to be skilled in determining the potential outcomes of your responses.
+This skill helps in recognizing whether they will lead to good or bad results.

 Innovation

-You’re more likely to see obstacles as learning opportunities and to be receptive to novel concepts if you have strong self-regulation.
-You’ll take a step back and cultivate a mental state that enables you to think creatively and come up with fresh, original ideas rather than getting mired in a problem or sinking during times of workplace turbulence.
+You are more likely to see obstacles as learning opportunities.
+You are also more receptive to novel concepts if you have strong self-regulation.
+You’ll take a step back and cultivate a mental state.
+This mental state lets you think creatively.
+It helps you come up with fresh, original ideas.
+This occurs rather than getting mired in a problem or sinking during times of workplace turbulence.

 Five tips for improving self-regulation